 - have a time limit on the length of your stay in the UK, as shown by your current immigration permission (you have 'limited leave'); or - are exempt from immigration control (unless you fit box E).
-For example, you are living in the UK as a diplomat or a member of their household/family; or - have a type of British passport that does not give you British Citizenship (for example a British National (Overseas) passport), and you do not have Indefinite Leave
+For example you are living in the UK as a diplomat or a member of their household/family; or - have a type of British passport that does not give you British Citizenship (for example a British National (Overseas) passport), and you do not have Indefinite Leave

-(b) on the first day of the first academic year of the course, you must not be someone who qualifies for 'home' fees under the category headed '3 years in UK and Islands, EUSS settled status connection'
+(b) on the first day of the academic year you are paying fees for (unless you are being assessed for the first academic year of your course, in which case use instead the day on which the first term of the first academic year actually begins), you must not be someone who qualifies for 'home' fees under the category headed '3 years in UK and Islands, EUSS settled status connection'

 If you are someone who qualifies for 'home' fees under that other category, you will be assessed under that category instead.
-It includes an easier test about the 'main purpose' for your residence.
+The three-year residence area for that category is smaller, it does not include the Republic of Ireland.
 The category covers people who have settled status under the EU Settlement Scheme, Irish citizens who at some point have lived in the UK and Islands for a 5-year period, and some people who used to have a right of permanent residence under European law and then applied for the EU Settlement Scheme.

-(c) you must have been ordinarily resident in the UK and Islands for the full three-year period before the first day of the first academic year of the course.
-For example, if your course begins in October 2023 you must have been ordinarily resident in the UK and Islands from 1 September 2020 to 31 August 2023
+(c) you must have been ordinarily resident in the Republic of Ireland and/or UK and Islands for the full three-year period before the first day of the first academic year of the course.
+For example, if your course begins in October 2024 you must have been ordinarily resident in the Republic of Ireland and/or UK and Islands from 1 September 2021 to 31 August 2024

 Note that it is not necessary to have had 'settled' immigration status for the full three years.
-You can obtain 'settled' immigration status as late as the first day of the first academic year of the course.
+You can obtain 'settled' immigration status as late as the first day of whichever academic year you are paying fees for (or as late as the day on which the first term of the first academic year actually begins, if you are being assessed for the first academic year of your course).